jaericho/jaericho.github.io/_posts/2020-05-11-The-Night-Clerk-2020.md

 The acting is quite good.
 [Tye Sheridan](https://www.imdb.com/name/nm4446467/) does a good job with the asbergers afflicted protagonist, Bart.
 The lovely [Ana de Armas](https://www.imdb.com/name/nm1869101/) is the femme-fatale love interest, Andrea.
 [John Leguizamo](https://www.imdb.com/name/nm0000491/) doesn't have much to work with but does a good job.
 [Helen Hunt](https://www.imdb.com/name/nm0000166) does a great job at playing Bart's caring and devoted mother.

 The Night Clerk felt more like a failed film noir movie than anything.
-I couldn't quite root for Bart.
-He was a creepy voyeur.
-I couldn't really root for Andrea, as it seemed like she was taking advantage of him.
-And the murder mystery portion of the movie didn't give have enough punch.
+Bart was a creepy voyeur.
+Andrea was taking advantage of him.
+But the murder mystery portion of the movie didn't have enough punch for me to get interested in it.

-The ending was satisfying enough for me.
+The ending was mostly satisfying to me.
 The cops are seen closing in on the killer while Bart walks an indoor mall while saying hello to people.
-(His voyeurism was (sort of) a way to practice normal converstaions with people.)
-I always like to see the bad guy get caught but Bart walking the mall felt like it was to much of a 'happy' ending for this movie.
+(His voyeurism was a way to practice normal converstaions with people.)
+I always like to see the bad guy get caught, but Bart walking the mall felt like it was to much of a 'happy' ending for this movie.
 I guess that's why it felt like a failed film noir movie to me.

 IMDB has it at 5.1, I'd go with 4.5.
 I don't want my time back, but once was enough.